SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is creation time and destroy time in terraform ?

 ### Session-29
 - What is module development in terraform and what is the syntax ?
-Go through the code of EC2 module in Terraform modules in VS. Here provider.tf will not be there in module developing.
+Go through the code of EC2 module in Terraform-modules in VS. Here provider.tf will not be there in module developing.
 - How many types of modules and how many types of roles are there ?
 - It is DevOps engineer responsibility to write 'README.MD' file to let others know how to use module.
 We keep information like what resources we have created and inputs like what are required, what are optional, what outputs we have published etc.
 - Create a VPC in aws console ?
 CIDR (10.0.0.0/16)
 - Google has given some private_ip address ranges those only allocated to private_ip not for public_ip, there you can see 24,20,16 bit-blocks.
 Even ISP people will configure your private_ip address in any range among these 3 bit-blocks only.
 - We can select any range but siva selected as 10.0.0.0/16 range.
 - You need to create atleast 16 servers to use VPC '10.0.0.0/28' ---> 16 servers, 10.0.0.0/16 ---> 65k servers.
-Generally go for maximum VPC CIDR as 10.0.0.0/16 because it does not cost anything.
+Generally go for maximum VPC_CIDR as 10.0.0.0/16 because it does not cost anything.
 - Create Public subnet in aws console ?
 CIDR 10.0.1.0/24
 - Create Private subnet in aws console ?
 CIDR 10.0.2.0/24
 - Create Database subnet in aws console ?
 CIDR 10.0.3.0/24